jeantessier/Mocking-gradle-junit5/README.md

 1. JMockIt
 1. EasyMock (a very distant third)

-I don't know JMockIt, but there has been very  little development, as of late, on either JMock or EasyMock.
+There has been very little development, of late, on either JMock or EasyMock.
+In the meantime, Mockito has been on a tear.
+I don't know JMockIt.

 For my part, my new favorite testing framework on the JVM is [Spock](http://spockframework.org/).
 It uses Groovy to write the tests, which